Adrenal Insufficiency and Addison's Disease

 What causes secondary adrenal insufficiency?

-Less commonly, adrenal insufficiency occurs when the pituitary gland either decreases in size or stops producing ACTH.
+Less commonly, secondary adrenal insufficiency occurs when the pituitary gland either decreases in size or stops producing ACTH.
 These events can result from

-- tumors or infections of the area
+- tumors or an infection in the pituitary

 - loss of blood flow to the pituitary